Bardonecchia railway station

-Bardonecchia railway station (Stazione di Bardonecchia) serves the town and comune of Bardonecchia, in the Piedmont region, northwestern Italy.
+Bardonecchia railway station (Stazione di Bardonecchia) serves the town and comune of Bardonecchia, in the Piedmont region of northwestern Italy.
 The station is a through station of the Turin-Modane railway.
 The train services are operated by Trenitalia and SNCF.

-Since 2012 it serves line SFM3, part of the Turin metropolitan railway service.
+Since 2012 it has served line SFM3, part of the Turin metropolitan railway service.

 Train services

 The station is served by the following services: